-Last Tuesday morning, Surfrider chapter volunteers and local beach goers in Southern California were horrified to find mounds of trash and debris at the beach.
-The scene at Seal Beach, which receives massive amounts of runoff and trash from the adjacent San Gabriel River, was particularly horrific.
+Last Tuesday morning, Surfrider chapter volunteers and local beachgoers in Southern California were horrified to find mounds of trash and debris at the beach.
+The scene at Seal Beach, which receives massive amounts of runoff and trash from the adjacent San Gabriel River, was particularly devastating.
 Everything from dirty syringes and medical waste to plastic food containers and furniture lay sprawled across the beach.
 Check out the short videos linked here which document the devastation of Seal Beach, including an interview of the Huntington Beach/Seal Beach Chapter Advisory Committee member Tony Soriano.

 Seal Beach on February 4, 2019.
 Photo by Jeff Gritchen, Orange County Register

 As disheartening as it is to see your favorite beach covered in trash, it’s what you don’t see that can be even more dangerous.
 Stormwater brings bacteria and other pathogens to the beach where it can cause people to get sick.
 Skin infections and rashes; eye, ear and nose infections; and gastro-intestinal symptoms are some of the more common yet minor - but still certainly not fun- afflictions that can be picked up by surfing or swimming in the ocean after it rains.
 And there’s worse with MRSA, vibrio and other life threatening diseases that are possible to contract if exposed to human sewage in recreational waters.
 Learn more about these dangers here.
 This is why health authorities like the Los Angeles Department of Public Health recommend that people avoid swimming at the beach for 72 hours after it rains.